Sum of China's economic parts exceeds the whole in 2012 forecast

 Faster growth for the likes of Guizhou fits into government plans to help the interior of the vast country of 1.3 billion people catch up economically with the long-booming coast.

-But the justification is not so clear-cut for the already affluent eastern province of Fujian, which aims for 11 percent growth in 2012 to catch up with its richer-still neighbors Guangdong and Zhejiang.
+But the justification is not so clear-cut for the already affluent eastern province of Fujian, which aims for 11 percent growth in 2012 to catch up with its richer-still neighbours Guangdong and Zhejiang.

 Fujian Communist Party chief Sun Chunlan's rationale for the brisk pace parroted Beijing's own basic policy course for the year: "maintaining stability while seeking advancement".